DeSciL/Qualtrics/Panel/Panel.md

 'By Invitation only' under 'Survey Protection'.
 Save Changes.
 Then click on the tab 'Distribute Survey' Activate your survey.
 Below the yellow box, click on 'Generate Links'.
 Select the panel from your library, and 'Select Entire Panel'.
 Then click on 'Generate Links'.
+See link under Notes for screenshots where to find it.
 This will generate a downloadable CSV that contains the survey access links.
 Rename this file to 'Survey1-AccessCodes.csv'.

 The CSV sould have the following format: